The good news when it comes to osteoarthritis is there's plenty we can do to ensure our quality of life isn't compromised.

-A recent article in Arthritis Today, claims every extra pound gained puts four times the amount of stress on the knees.
-Conversely, even a small weight loss gives relief.
-The article explains, 'Research shows losing as little as 11 pounds may improve joint health and cut the risk of osteoarthritis of the knee by 50 per cent.'
+“Exercise, weight loss and wearing the right shoes can keep a patient off drugs and injections and prevent the need for surgery.
+A recent article in Arthritis Today explains, 'Research shows losing as little as 11 pounds may improve joint health and cut the risk of osteoarthritis of the knee by 50 per cent.'”

 Rule two: exercise

-'There's been much more emphasis on muscle building to alleviate and prevent arthritis in the last 40 years,' says Dr Hughes.
-'In the past, someone with a bad back was told to rest in bed for six weeks.'
+'There's been much more emphasis on movement and muscle building to alleviate the effects of arthritis in the last 40 years,' says Jan.

-In fact, hydrotherapy has become a part of the treatment for arthritis.
+In fact, hydrotherapy has become a common form of treatment for arthritis.

-'It's important to exercise while in the hydrotherapy pool,' Dr Hughes explains.
-'The warm water soothes muscles and enables people to do exercise they couldn't do on dry land.'
+'The warm water in a hydrotherapy pool soothes muscles and enables people to do exercise they couldn't do on dry land.'

 To supplement or not to supplement...